rwash/rwash.github.io/about.md

 layout: master
 ---

-I am an Associate Professor at Michgian State University in the [Department of Media and Information](http://tc.msu.edu).
+I am an Associate Professor at the University of Wisconsin, Madison in the [Information School](https://ischool.wisc.edu).

 My research focuses on understanding how people think about and reason about their use of technology, with particular focuses on information security, crowdsourcing, and online communities.